datastaxdevs/workshop-graphql-netflix/README.md

 You can copy the URL found in Gitpod's simple browser and open in a new tab (of your real browser, that is) for a better experience.
-But now let's move to the actual deploy phase.
+But now it's time to move to the actual deploy phase.

 ## 9. Connect to your Netlify site